 Braun, Nancy and Robert.
 An Audubon Concordance.
 Migration Through the Plate Numbers.
 AHPCS.
 Fairfield, Connecticut.
 1999.

 Comparative tables for the Havell, octavo, and Bien Audubon bird prints, including titles, plate numbers, common and scientific bird and plant names, other images appearing in the prints, and the first naturalists to have described these birds.
+Purchase this item!

 Tyler, Ron.
 Audubon’s Great National Work.
 The Royal Octavo Edition of the Birds of America.
 University of Austin.
 Austin.
 1993.

 A study of the octavo editions, describing how they were produced and their importance in the history of American ornithology.

 GENERAL NATURAL HISTORY